Sir Thomas Aston, 1st Baronet

-Sir Thomas Aston, 1st Baronet (29 September 1600 – 24 March 1645) was an English politician who sat in the House of Commons in 1640.
+Sir Thomas Aston, 1st Baronet (29 September 1600 – 24 March 1645) was an English politician and army officer who sat in the House of Commons in 1640.
 He fought for the Royalist cause in the English Civil War.
-The portrait he commissioned from John Souch of his first wife Magdalene Aston on her deathbed is in Manchester Art Gallery.
+The portrait he commissioned from John Souch of his first wife Magdalene, Lady Aston (née Magdalen Pulteney) on her deathbed is in Manchester Art Gallery.
 He is known as an apologist for the Church of England.

-Background
+Early life

-Aston was born in Shropshire, the eldest son of John Aston of Aston, Cheshire and his wife Maud Needham, daughter of Robert Needham.
+Aston was born in Shropshire, the eldest son of John Aston of Aston, Cheshire and Maud (née Needham) Aston.

+His maternal grandparents were Robert Needham Esq. and Frances Needham.
 His uncle was the soldier Arthur Aston.

 He matriculated at Brasenose College, Oxford on 28 March 1617, aged 16, and graduated with a Bachelor of Arts on 8 July 1619.
 In 1620, he was called to the bar by Lincoln's Inn.